 InPrivate Browsing enables you to surf the web without leaving a trail.
 It is used to give the user the option of choosing what information to share while browsing.
 When InPrivate Browsing is enabled, new cookies are not stored, and temporary internet files are deleted after InPrivate Browsing is closed.
-Cookies are kept in memory, so pages work correctly, but are cleared when you close the browser.
-Temporary Internet Files are stored on disk, so pages work correctly, but are deleted when you close the browser.
-History, Auto-complete, Form data, Passwords, etc. are not stored.
+Cookies are stored in memory, allowing pages to function correctly, but they are cleared when you close the browser.
+Temporary Internet Files are stored on disk, allowing pages to work correctly, but they are deleted when you close the browser.
+History, Auto-complete, Form data, Passwords, etc., are not stored.

 Read: Is Private browsing really safe?
 When should you use Incognito mode?